The Ocean (band)

-The Ocean (also known as the Ocean Collective) is a German progressive metal band started in 2000 by German guitarist Robin Staps.
+The Ocean (also known as the Ocean Collective) is a German post-metal band formed in 2000 by German guitarist Robin Staps.
 Loïc Rossetti has been the band's vocalist since the 2010 albums Heliocentric and Anthropocentric.

 History

+Formation and early releases

 The Ocean was founded in 2000 by guitarist and songwriter Robin Staps.
 During the following two years, about 40 musicians joined and left the band until a stable line-up was established.
 July 2002 saw The Ocean play their first concert at Berlin's now defunct semi-legal Eimer Club.
 Shortly after, the band released their eponymous demo Islands/Tides, a 30-minute-long song that also constituted the substance of their early live shows.

-After a brief tour with Swedish crust punk outfit Coma in early 2003, the band signed to Make My Day Records, which then released their debut album Fogdiver on 1 September 2003; consisting of five songs, this is a instrumental record, despite the fact that on stage at least two singers could be found.
+After a brief tour with Swedish crust punk outfit Coma in early 2003, the band signed to Make My Day Records, which then released their commercial release Fogdiver on 1 September 2003; consisting of five songs, this is an instrumental record, despite the fact that on stage at least two singers could be found.
 Unlike its predecessor, this recording received considerable acclaim from critics throughout a variety of genres.